learn-co-curriculum/dsc-project-template/README.md

 ## Repository Contents

-- TEMPLATE_README: An example of a Readme for your project
+- `TEMPLATE_README.md`: An example of a README for your project
   - This should be an brief overview of your whole project
 - `dsc-mod1-project-template.ipynb`: A starter Jupyter Notebook
   - Inside the notebook, there is some text and `| guiding questions within lined sections |` that you should answer in narrative form